 Why should you choose a performance based interview over the traditional "Where do you see yourself in five years?"

-Below is a sample question from each of the seven categories at varying levels, from the US Department of Veterans Affairs, provided a list of Sample Questions.
+Below is a sample question from each of the seven categories at varying levels from the US Department of Veterans Affairs.
 Take a look at these questions and think about how they could change your interviewing process.

 - Tell me about two suggestions you have made to your supervisor in the past year.
 How did you come up with the ideas?
 What happened?
 How do you feel about the way it went?

 - Describe a situation where you were responsible for getting others to make a change.
 What role did you play and what actions did you take?
 What was the outcome?
 If you had to do it again, would you do anything differently?

 - Describe the most challenging negotiation in which you were involved.
 What did you do?
 What were the results for you?
 What were the results for the other party?